MicrosoftDocs/power-automate-docs/articles/desktop-flows/desktop-flow-connections.md

 ### Limitations

 - Connect with sign-in (preview) works **only for attended runs**.
-Running unattended with this connection will always fail.
+Running unattended with this connection fails.
 - Queue time duration is limited to one hour.

 > [!IMPORTANT]